BlueQuartzSoftware/DREAM3D/Source/Plugins/IO/Documentation/IOFilters/INLWriter.md

 IO (Output)

 ## Description ##
-This Filter writes out **Cell** data from an **Image** geometry to a file format used by the Idaho National Laboratory (INL).
+This **Filter** writes out **Cell** data from an **Image Geometry** to a file format used by the Idaho National Laboratory (INL).
 The format is columnar and space delimited, with header lines denoted by the "#" character.
 The columns are the following:

 	- phi1
 	- Phi